laneslexicon/lexicon/README.md

  For an overview of the project including links to downloads, documentation and a screenshot, see [here](http://laneslexicon.github.io).

-Users may which to check [here](https://github.com/laneslexicon/LexiconDatabase) for new versions of the database.
+Users may wish to check [here](https://github.com/laneslexicon/LexiconDatabase) for new versions of the database.
 The lastest version is as of 10th April 2018 (version 1.0.9).

 This is the gui application repository for the project.